Angelica Muro

+Angelica Muro (born 1977) is an American multimedia artist, curator, and art educator.
+Muro is the Chair of the Department of Visual and Public Art and Assistant Professor of Integrated Media and Photography in the Department of Visual and Public Art at California State University, Monterey Bay.

+Life and career

 Muro was born and raised in the Central Valley agricultural community of Hopeton, California.

-She holds a Master of Fine Arts (MFA) degree from Mills College and a Bachelor of Arts (BA) in Photography from San Jose State University.
-Currently, Muro is the Chair of the Department of Visual and Public Art and Assistant Professor of Integrated Media and Photography in the Department of Visual and Public Art at California State University, Monterey Bay.
+She received a Bachelor of Arts (BA) degree in photography from San Jose State University, and a Master of Fine Arts (MFA) degree in 2005 from Mills College.

-Art

 Muro situates her artwork within a complex dialogue about contemporary political, social, and cultural issues.
-Muro herself focus on the complexities of the ecosystem–the spectrum of productivity, exploitation, and the distribution of wealth–and relates to issues of gender, race, and class.
-Through her art, Muro attempts to engage in address contemporary social and cultural issues brought about by consumerism, and often contrasts images of wealth with those of hardship.
+Muro herself focuses on the complexities of the ecosystem–the spectrum of productivity, exploitation, and the distribution of wealth–that relates to issues of gender, race, and class.
+Through her art, Muro attempts to engage in and address contemporary social and cultural issues brought about by consumerism, and often contrasts images of wealth with those of hardship.
 Her most well known work includes Club Lido: Wild Eyes, Occasional Dreams, and Packing Heat.
 She has made significant contributions to collaborative projects, including Public Space, Space 47 Projects, Chafismo: New Artforms of Art Post-Raquachismo, and Artists for Democracy 2024.

 Packing Heat is a multimedia installation inspired by female representations in Mexican Cinema, consisting of photographs, drawing, and sculptural elements that reference the female action heroine as femme fatale - openly playing into the "new math" of post-feminism, equating attractiveness with self-empowerment.
 These images evoke cinematic expressions and allegories that imply a culture of fear while paradoxically indulging romantic notions of gender empowerment, violence, and equalization.